 4. GET ORGANIZED WITH SYSTEMS, WORKFLOWS AND BATCHING

 There’s a lot of talk about how systems and workflows can boost your productivity, and it’s for a good reason!
 Having a system in place not only saves you time but sanity too.
-When you have systems set up for each thing in your business, you never start from an empty page.
+When you have systems set up for each recurring task in your business, you never start from scratch.
 You never wonder how you should begin.
 You just get to work.

 So how do you set up systems?
 Don’t try to create a system for everything at once.
 Take it one project at a time.
 When you start tackling a new project, write down every step you need to do to finish the project.
 Refine it, systematize and save it as a template.
 This can easily be done in Trello and Asana.